-In this study, researchers first establish baseline readings of brain activity through use of a non-invasive net of sensors placed a participant’s head.
+In this study, researchers first establish baseline readings of brain activity through the use of a non-invasive net of sensors placed on a participant’s head.
 Participants complete simple activities that require precise use of the prosthetic arm, such as picking up and moving or stacking blocks, while the sensors measure brain activity.

 Participants are then encouraged to continue using the prosthetic arm in their everyday life.
 Eight weeks later, participants return to UNO’s Biomechanics Research Building to complete the same activities and gather the same readings.
-Researchers will then analyze the readings, take note of any changes in neural activity as the brain adapts to usage of the prosthesis.
+Researchers will then analyze the readings, take note of any changes in neural activity as the brain adapts to the usage of the prosthesis.